marvinknapp/marvinknapp.github.io/_pages/about.md

 I am a Ph.D. student at the [Institute of Environmental Physics](https://www.iup.uni-heidelberg.de/en) at Heidelberg University.
 My studies are supervised by [Prof. Dr. André Butz](https://www.iup.uni-heidelberg.de/abutz), who leads the research on [atmospheric remote sensing](https://www.iup.uni-heidelberg.de/en/research/ghg).

 My research revolves around greenhouse gas measurements, especially the anthropogenic emissions from point sources like power plants.
-I enjoy planning and executing field campaigns in which me and my colleagues gather our data, and thus my research has led me around the world; from five weeks on board the <i>RV Sonne</i> in the [Pacific ocean](publication/essd2021knapp) to the volcano Mt.
+I enjoy planning and executing field campaigns in which my colleagues and I gather our data.
+Thus my research has led me around the world, from five weeks on board the <i>RV Sonne</i> in the [Pacific Ocean](publication/essd2021knapp) to the volcano Mt.
 Etna in Sicily and the coal mine ventilation shafts in the [Upper Silesian Coal Basin](publication/erl2023knapp).
-Consequently, I work with my own experimental measurements and develop or adapt state-of-the-art methods to provide scientifically relevant results, either as validation opportunities for satellites or by improving our understanding of anthropogenic greenhouse gas emissions.
+Consequently, I work with my experimental measurements and develop or adapt state-of-the-art methods to provide scientifically relevant results, either as satellite validation opportunities or by improving our understanding of anthropogenic greenhouse gas emissions.

-In 2019, I was on the German research vessel <i>Sonne</i>.
-I developed a weather-proof housing for a FTIR-spectrometer which is capable to measure from a moving platform.
-I evaluated the data in my masters thesis and published them as they provide rare validation opportunities for greenhouse gas observing satellites above the ocean.
+In 2019, I was on the German research vessel Sonne.
+I developed a weather-proof housing for an FTIR-spectrometer capable of measuring from a moving platform.
+I evaluated the data in my master's thesis and published them as they provide rare validation opportunities for greenhouse gas observing satellites above the ocean.

 | <img src='/images/MarvinRalphSonne.jpg'> |
 |:--:|